bunchley/TicTakTOE/README.md

 Should check for 3-in-a-row and a tie. - DONE

-Clean up the interface to allow players to put in their names
+Clean up the interface to allow players to put in their names - DONE, also fixed state bug that was causing all sorts of issues.
+Need to read more about handling state.

-Include a button to start/restart the game and add a display element that congratulates the winning player!
+Include a button to start - DONE restart the game add a display element that congratulates the winning player!

 Optional - If you’re feeling ambitious create an AI so that a player can play against the computer!
 Start by just getting the computer to make a random legal move.